Tapac/exposed-wiki/Getting-Started.md

 }
 ```

-If you're using newer versions of Gradle, you can add the following to your `build.gradle`.
+If you're using newer versions of Gradle, you can add the following to your `build.gradle.kts`.

 ```
-implementation "org.jetbrains.exposed:exposed-core:$exposed_version"
-implementation "org.jetbrains.exposed:exposed-dao:$exposed_version"
-implementation "org.jetbrains.exposed:exposed-jdbc:$exposed_version"
+val exposedVersion: String by project dependencies {
+    implementation("org.jetbrains.exposed:exposed-core:$exposedVersion")
+    implementation("org.jetbrains.exposed:exposed-dao:$exposedVersion")
+    implementation("org.jetbrains.exposed:exposed-jdbc:$exposedVersion")
+}
 ```

 And the version in your `gradle.properties`

 ```
-exposed_version=0.25.1
+exposedVersion=0.28.1
 ```

 - Note: There are another modules.
 Detailed information located in [[Modules Documentation|LibDocumentation]] section.